sj134629/web-dev-hw/assignment-07/README.md

 -
-  -Divs split the webpage into differnt parts.  it creates sections and it is use as a container for html elements
+  - Divs split the webpage into differnt parts.  it creates sections and it is use as a container for html elements

-  -Classes give specifies things to certain parts of the code by using a specific name
+  - Classes give specifies things to certain parts of the code by using a specific name

-  -Ids value strings and help identify a specific element.
+  - Ids value strings and help identify a specific element.

   - Spans is just a group element that is within the divs.
 They help organize what is in the divs.
 - alt text is words or phrase that can be put into an attribe.
 We use it so we can style the webpage and make it our own.